apache/bahir/streaming-pubnub/README.md

 ## Unit Test

-Unit tests take advantage of publicly available _demo_ subscription and and publish key, which has limited request rate.
+Unit tests take advantage of publicly available _demo_ subscription and publish key, which have limited request rate.
+Anyone playing with PubNub _demo_ credentials may interrupt the tests, therefore execution of integration tests has to be explicitly enabled by setting environment variable _ENABLE_PUBNUB_TESTS_ to _1_.

+    cd streaming-pubnub
+    export ENABLE_PUBNUB_TESTS=1
+    mvn clean test